 - Many states have passed special laws affirming a woman’s right to breastfeed her baby in public places, without fear of someone citing local ordinances about “indecent exposure” or other such nonsense.
 There’s also a federal law https://maloney.house.gov/issues/womens-issues/breastfeeding-0) to this effect, about breastfeeding on federal property.
 While occasionally, mothers breastfeeding in restaurants, stores or at the public pool have sparked local controversies, no one has ever gotten into trouble with the law for breastfeeding in a public place.
 Breastfeeding in public never has been against the law.

 - Fortunately, public opinion on breastfeeding is becoming more enlightened as the benefits of breastfeeding become more widely recognized.
 While stories about women being asked not to nurse in restaurants occasionally make headlines, in the brouhaha that follows most commentators come down squarely on the side of the nursing mother.
 It’s good public relations for businesses and public facilities to accommodate the needs of breastfeeding families.

 - Thousands and thousands of mothers in the U.S. nurse their babies every day at the mall, the park, or the pool and other people either don’t notice, don’t care, or smile approvingly.
 Millions more mothers around the world think nothing of nursing wherever they may be.
 Chances are, no one will ever hassle you about nursing in public (at least no strangers– friends and family are another issue).
 If someone does express disapproval, be polite, be firm–but there’s no need to run and hide or even apologize.
 This is the 21st century after all, and you’re giving your baby the most technologically advanced nutrition available!

-- For some mothers, the biggest obstacle to nursing in public is their own mindset: “Nursing in public may be fine for someone else, but it’s just not me.”
+- For some mothers, the biggest obstacle to breastfeeding in public is their own mindset: “Nursing in public may be fine for someone else, but it’s just not me.”
 You may not feel instantly comfortable nursing your baby anywhere and everywhere, but start small and give it a try.
 Once you’ve experienced the freedom of being able to grab a few diapers and go, you may decide that when it comes to convenience, breastfeeding is the original fast food, a meal “to go” on a moment’s notice.